-In a seemingly unrelated line of work, Associative Memory models, also known as Hopfield Networks \cite{hopfield1982neural, hopfield1984neurons}, have been gaining popularity in the machine learning community thanks to theoretical advancements pertaining to their memory storage capacity and novel architectural modifications.
+On the other hand, Associative Memory models, also known as Hopfield Networks \cite{hopfield1982neural, hopfield1984neurons}, have been gaining popularity in the machine learning community thanks to theoretical advancements pertaining to their memory storage capacity and novel architectural modifications \cite{krotov2023new}.
 Specifically, it has been shown that increasing the sharpness of the activation functions can lead to super-linear \cite{krotov2016dense} and even exponential \cite{demircigil2017model} memory storage capacity for these models, which is important for machine learning applications.
-This new class of Hopfield Networks is called Dense Associative Memories or Modern Hopfield Networks. \cite{ramsauer2020hopfield} additionally describe how the attention mechanism in transformers is closely related to a special model of this family with the $\softmax$ activation function.
+This new class of Hopfield Networks is called Dense Associative Memories or Modern Hopfield Networks.
+Study \cite{ramsauer2020hopfield} additionally describes how the attention mechanism in transformers is closely related to a special model of this family with the $\softmax$ activation function.

 There are high-level conceptual similarities between transformers and Dense Associative Memories, since both architectures are designed for some form of denoising of the input.
-Transformers are typically pre-trained on a masked-token task, e.g., in the domain of Natural Language Processing (NLP) certain tokens in the sentence are masked and the model predicts the masked tokens.
+Transformers are typically pre-trained on a masked-token task, e.g., in the domain of Natural Language Processing (NLP), certain tokens in the sentence are masked and the model predicts the masked tokens.
 Dense Associative Memory models are designed for completing the incomplete patterns.
-For instance, a pattern can be the concatenation of an image and its label, and the model can be trained to predict part of the input (the label), which is masked, given the query (the image).
-They can also be trained in a self-supervised way by predicting the occluded parts of the image, or denoising the image.
+They can be trained in a self-supervised way by predicting the masked parts of the pattern, or denoising the pattern.

-There are also high-level differences between the two classes of models.
+There are also high-level differences between the two approaches.
 Associative Memories are recurrent networks with a global energy function so that the network dynamics converges to a fixed point attractor state corresponding to a local minimum of the energy function.
 Transformers are typically not described as dynamical systems at all.
-Rather, they are thought of as feed-forward networks built of the four computational elements discussed above.
+Rather, they are thought of as feed-forward networks built from the four computational elements discussed above.
 Even if one thinks about them as dynamical systems with tied weights, e.g., \cite{bai2019deep}, there is no reason to expect that their dynamics converge to a fixed point attractor (see the discussion in \cite{Lan2020ALBERT}).